 I’ve provided the best market pricing information and links to recommended stores with the best prices at the end of this post.
 If you want to go there now, click here.

-There are also a handful of tubeless road racing tires out there now that I haven’t evaluated that you may see reviewed elsewhere.
-They include the Vittoria Corsa Speed, Hutchinson Fusion 5 Galactik 11Storm, Panaracer Race A Evo 3, and IRC Formula Pro Tubeless Light.
+There are also a handful of tubeless road racing or TT tires out there now that I haven’t evaluated including the Vittoria Corsa Speed, Hutchinson Fusion 5 Galactik 11Storm, and Schwalbe Pro One TT TLE.
 They are fast as hell but don’t have puncture belts and will wear out in no time.
-I don’t recommend any of these as everyday tires but you gotta give them points for the creativity of their names.
+I don’t recommend any of these as everyday tires.

 EVALUATION AND DECISION CRITERIA